DMHP/docs-is/en/docs/guides/login/webapp-oidc.md

-# Enable Authentication for an OIDC Web Application
+# Enable Login for an OIDC Web Application
+<**TODO Need to re-think on changing the topic name, may be to get rid of the word authentication.**>

-This page guides you through enabling authentication to an [OAuth/OpenID Connect](../../../concepts/authorization/intro-oidc) web application.
+This page guides you through enabling login to an [OpenID Connect](../../../concepts/authentication/intro-oidc/) web application.

 ---

 This guide assumes you have your own application.
 If you wish to try out this flow with a sample application, click the button below.

-<a class="samplebtn_a" href="../../../quick-starts/webapp-oidc-sample" target="_blank" rel="nofollow noopener">Try it with the sample</a>
+<a class="samplebtn_a" href="../../../quick-starts/regular-webapp-oidc-sample" rel="nofollow noopener">Try it with the sample</a>

 ----